-PM Modi to chair Union Cabinet meeting today
+Historic decision expected at Union Cabinet meet today

 Incidentally this is the first Cabinet meeting after the government entered into the second year in office.

 Sources tell OneIndia that the meeting would discuss important issues, which would include the economy as well as the battle against COVID-19.
+The source also indicated a historic decision which would have a transformative effect would be taken.

 Cabinet decision was focused on welfare of migrants says PM